heyzameer/Brototype-MERN/javascript/solutions2.md

 **42. Hashmap**

 *   **Implementation of Hashmap:** In JavaScript, you can implement a hashmap using an object or the built-in `Map` object. `Map` is generally preferred for hashmaps because it handles keys of any type (not just strings), avoids potential collisions with inherited properties, and offers better performance for frequent additions and removals.

+A HashMap (or Hash Table) is a data structure that stores key-value pairs using a hashing function.
+It allows for fast lookups, insertions, and deletions in average O(1) time complexity.

     ```javascript
     // Using a plain object (simple hashmap for string keys):